 Webinar coming up in March

 Register Now for "White People Challenging Racism - Moving from Talk to Action" a 5 week course.
 Find more information at WPCR-Boston

-April 28, 2017 White Privilege Conference, co-facilitating a workshop from her essay "The Liabilities of White Privilege- How White Privilege Hurts White People"
+November 17, 2017 Cambridge Center for Adult Education, co-facilitating a workshop from her essay "The Liabilities of White Privilege- How White Privilege Hurts White People"

 The Hingham and Wakefield METCO Programs proudly welcome Michelle Chalmers for an author visit.